About Community Grant Readers

-United Midcoast Charities’ grantmaking is focused on making maximum impact on the communities of Knox and Waldo Counties in our focus areas of Food, Housing, Health and Safety, and Economic Security.
+Our grantmaking is focused on making maximum impact on the communities of Knox and Waldo Counties in our focus areas of Food, Housing, Health and Safety, and Economic Security.
 Readers consider both how many people are positively affected, and how much they are affected, by a given proposal.
-United Midcoast Charities has a preference for proposals that take a coherent approach to making a lasting difference in a social problem in Knox and Waldo counties.
-We are also prioritize applications where the service population is part of program design, implementation and/or leadership.
+UMC prioritizes proposals that make a lasting difference in a social problem in Knox and Waldo counties.
+We also prioritize applications where the service population is part of program design, implementation and/or leadership.

 HOW DOES IT WORK?

-- A call for community grant readers is made in February.
-Any resident of Knox or Waldo counties is encouraged to participate, including nonprofit board, staff and volunteers (including past and current grantees), and those with lived/living experience in our areas of focus.
-Sign up here by March 20, 2020.
+- Any resident of Knox or Waldo counties is encouraged to participate, including nonprofit board, staff and volunteers (including past and current grantees), and those with lived/living experience in our areas of focus.

 - The grant reader processes takes place entirely online, including reader training.
 Internet access is required for participation.
-Grant readers should plan to spend 4-6 hours in the month of April to complete the entire grant reader process.
+Grant readers should plan to spend 4-6 hours to complete the entire grant reader process.

-- Each reader is assigned 3 applications.
-Evaluations are recorded via Likert-scale response plus narrative reflections.
-Responses are due at the end of April.
-All information is aggregated on electronic forms and collated by staff.
-The evaluation summaries are provided to the Grants Committee.
+- Each reader is assigned three applications.
+Evaluations are due at the end of April and provided to the Grants Committee.